NamaiyianSaidimu/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - A script that moves the file named betty from /tmp/ to /tmp/my_first_directory/.

 8-firstdelete - A script that deletes the file betty from /tmp/my_first_directory/.

+9-firstdirdeletion - A script that deletes the directory /tmp/my_first_directory/.